aponamarev/RoboND-Rover-Project/README.md

 * Fill in the `decision_step()` function within the `decision.py` script with conditional statements that take into consideration the outputs of the `perception_step()` in deciding how to issue throttle, brake and steering commands.

 In order to achieve targeted at least 40% of the environment with 60% fidelity I made the following changes:
 1) Added Rover.est_steering() method - designed to provide average angle of the widest terrain area.
 Average steering angle provides a good starting point for picking a direction.
 However, this approach is not a good fit when Rover encounters 2 paths.
 The solution proposed in this method splits terrain into 2 parts and chooses the wides path.
-For more details please refere to drive_rover.py lines 80 - 98.
+For more details please refer to drive_rover.py lines 80 - 98.
 2) Applied Rover.est_steering() to steering angle calculation when Rover is moving forward - descision.py line 29.

 In addition, I increased maximum speed and acceleration (lines 65 and 56 respectively) to speed up the data collection.

 * Iterate on your perception and decision function until your rover does a reasonable (need to define metric) job of navigating and mapping.

 As a result, Rover achieved approximately 60% coverage at 65% fidelity rate.
-A video illustraton is located below:
+A video illustration is located below:
 [link to my video result](./output/autonomous.mp4)